spatialthoughts/qgis-tutorials/source/docs/3/nearest_neighbor_analysis.rst

 Nearest Neighbor Analysis (QGIS3)
 =================================

 GIS is very useful in analyzing spatial relationship between features.
 One such analysis is finding out which features are closest to a given feature.
 There are multiple ways to do this analysis in QGIS.
-In this tutorial, We will explore the **Distance to nearest hub**
+In this tutorial, We will explore the **Distance to nearest hub**.

 Overview of the task
 --------------------